Brighton Dome: The Dome Organ

 One of the Dome's most famous features is its pipe organ.
 The first pipe organ in the Dome's Concert Hall was built in 1870 by the famous London firm of Henry Willis & Sons to a specification of forty-four stops spread over four manuals and pedals.
 This instrument was removed in 1935 for the great rebuilding of the theatre and was never returned, but broken up for parts.
-The present instrument which replaced it in 1935 was built by the firm of Hill, Norman and Beard.
-This organ has four manuals and one hundred and seventy-eight stops obtained by extension and borrowing of numerous ranks, plus numerous percussion effects.
-With 42 rows of pipes in four chambers, the unit construction with electro-pneumatic action produced 250 stop tabs.
-The organ also has many special effect stops, such as orchestral bells, marimba, harp, bird whistles and sleigh bells.
+The present instrument, which replaced it in 1935, was built by the firm of Hill, Norman and Beard.
+This organ has four manuals and 178 stops obtained by extension and borrowing of numerous ranks, plus numerous percussion effects.